 - Purchasing the product – many health food stores do not carry collagen peptides.

-- A lot of my clients do not and will not consume animal products, Collagen Peptides are made from pasture-raised bovine hides.
+- A lot of my clients do not and will not consume animal products, but will still eat fish and seafood.
+(Collagen Peptides are usually made from pasture-raised bovine hides.)

 FORTUNATELY, there is now ‘marine based’ collagen peptides, made from the bones of wild caught cod.